Morphix84/biohacking-protocols/B.subtilis Transformation by Spore Germination.md

-# Easy E.coli Transformation for Amateur Biohackers and DIYbio
+# Easy _B.subtilis_ Transformation for Amateur Biohackers
 by [Cathal Garvey][], of www.indiebiotech.com

 Creative Commons Attribution, Sharealike: Feel free to modify, share, or publish this work provided that credit is given to me for the original work (with a link to indiebiotech.com) and that the derived work or publication is released under the same license.
 Share, share alike.